pnxenopoulos/awpy/README.md

 from awpy import parse_demo

 # Awpy parsed into a dictionary of data frames
-parsed_dfs = parse_demo(file="natus-vincere-vs-virtus-pro-m1-overpass.dem")
+demo = parse_demo(file="natus-vincere-vs-virtus-pro-m1-overpass.dem")

 # Demo info such as map, server, etc.
-parsed.header

-# Round start/end ticks, along with round end reasons
-parsed.rounds

-# Kill, damage, and weapon fire events
-parsed.kills
-parsed.damages
-parsed.weapon_fires

-# Effects, such as infernos (fires) and smokes
-parsed.effects

-# All bomb events, such as plants and defuses
-parsed.bomb_events

-# Every time a player was blinded and for how long
-parsed.flashes
+demo.header

-# Trajectories of all grenades
+# Dictionary of events and their Pandas dataframes
-parsed.grenades
+demo.events

-# Information on every player at every tick
+# Player-level information at each tick
-parsed.tick
+demo.ticks

+# Grenade trajectories
+demo.grenades
 ```

 :question: **Tip:** Want to learn more about the parser output?
 Visit the [parser primer](https://awpy.readthedocs.io/en/latest/parser_output.html) in our documentation!

 ### Help!
 The parser doesn't work or returns weird data
 Counter-Strike demos can be a bit troublesome.
 It is likely you'll see increased error rates in POV demos.
-To help us gain more datapoints to hunt down parsing bugs, please raise a bug report in our [Github issues](https://github.com/pnxenopoulos/awpy/issues) or in our [our Discord](https://discord.gg/3JrhKYcEKW).
+To help us address parsing issues, please open a bug report in our [Github issues](https://github.com/pnxenopoulos/awpy/issues) or in our [our Discord](https://discord.gg/3JrhKYcEKW).
 We're committed to increasing parsing coverage rates and appreciate any errors you may find.

 ## Examples and Projects
 Take a look at the following Jupyter notebooks provided in our `examples/` directory.
 These will help you get started parsing and analyzing CSGO data.